pytorch/torchchat/README.md

 ./et-build/src and install various ExecuTorch libraries to ./et-build/install.

+> [!IMPORTANT]
+> The following commands should be run from the torchchat root directory.

 ```
 export TORCHCHAT_ROOT=${PWD}
 ./scripts/install_et.sh
 ```

 ### Test it out using our ExecuTorch runner

+While ExecuTorch does not focus on desktop inference, it is capable of building an ET runner to do so.
+This is handy for testing out PTE models without sending them to a physical device.

 Build the runner
 ```bash
 scripts/build_native.sh et